ray155093/azure-docs.zh-tw/articles/iot-suite/iot-suite-connecting-devices-linux.md

 <properties
-   pageTitle="在 Linux 上使用 C 連接裝置| Microsoft Azure" description="描述如何在 Linux 上使用已寫入 C 的應用程式，將裝置連接至 Azure IoT Suite 預先設定遠端監視方案。" services="" suite="iot-suite" documentationCenter="na"
+   pageTitle="Connect a device using C on Linux | Microsoft Azure" description="Describes how to connect a device to the Azure IoT Suite preconfigured remote monitoring solution using an application written in C running on Linux." services="" suite="iot-suite" documentationCenter="na"